Bybee (1985): relevance and the dynamic lexicon #

 Bybee's six core categories in relevance order: valence, voice, aspect, tense, mood, agreement (number/person/gender are agreement sub-types).

 Bybee's Ch 2 verbal-inflectional categories, in her relevance order (stem first).
-Object agreement, number, and gender are tracked separately.
+Constructor docstrings quote the coding definitions of Ch 2 §4.

 - valence : BybeeCategory